- TRY IT FREE TRY IT FREE

 Step 1 Add MPG/MPEG videos to the converter.

-Click the +Add Files button to add video files from your PC/Mac.
-You can also use drag-and-drop method to add multiple files at the same time for batch conversion.
+Click the button to add video files from your PC/Mac.
+You can also use the drag-and-drop method to add multiple files at the same time for batch conversion.

 Step 2 Select output format as Final Cut Pro

-Click the Convert all tasks to: option to open the output formats list.
+Click the Output Format: option to open the output formats list.
 Go to the Editing tab and choose Final Cut Pro as your output format, also select a video resolution.
 You can also choose other formats under the Video tab.

 Step 3 Convert MPEG/MPG to Final Cut Pro Mac

-Hit the Convert All button to start the MPEG file to Final Cut Pro conversion.
-The conversion time mainly depends on the video length, resolution and your computer performance.
-You can find the converted files under the Converted tab.
+Hit the Start All button to start the MPEG file to Final Cut Pro conversion.
+The conversion time mainly depends on the video length, resolution, and your computer performance.
+You can find the converted files under the Finished tab.

 Part 2.
 Extra Knowledge about MPG and MPEG Format

-MPEG (pronounced M-peg), which stands for Moving Picture Experts Group, is the name of a family of standards used for coding audio-visual information (e.g., movies, video, music) in a digital compressed format.
+MPEG (pronounced M-peg), which stands for Moving Picture Experts Group, is the name of a family of standards used for audio-visual coding information (e.g., movies, video, music) in a digitally compressed format.
 The major advantage of MPEG compared to other video and audio coding formats is that MPEG files are much smaller for the same quality.
 This is because MPEG uses very sophisticated compression techniques.
-MPEG-1, MPEG-2 and MPEG-4 are the most commonly used MPEG standards.
-MPEG-1 and MPEG-2 mostly produce files with the .mpg extension, and MPEG-4 with .mp4 file extension.
+MPEG-1, MPEG-2, and MPEG-4 are the most commonly used MPEG standards.
+MPEG-1 and MPEG-2 mostly produce files with the .mpg extension and MPEG-4 with .mp4 file extension.